zadewg/tattletale/README.md

 A redacted mailbox JPEG image Fig.1. (a) is bruteforced with a dictionary made from photographs of similar number tags Fig.1. (b).
 This step is aided from other sources of intelligence (OSINT et al.), similar mailboxes appearances can be obtained from a simple ebay search.
 Note that it is trivial to generate dictionaries for text documents.

-The bottom left is analized with the generated dictionary, the result with the least quantization error is the most accurate estimation of the blacked out data.
-The table below shows the quantization error for each template, the correct number is indeed 10-339.

 | Data Name     | Quantization error   |
 | ------------- |:-------------:|